 - 9.1 The College provides directed support to higher education students with disabilities and support needs.
 Applicants are strongly encouraged to disclose disability and support needs on their applications so that the College can respond proactively and seek to put in place a programme of support. - 9.2 Students of Higher Education who meet the eligibility criteria may be able to access support through the Disabled Student Allowance.
-The College's 'HE Hub' (hehub@howcollege.ac.uk) can help with advice and guidance on how to apply for this funding. - 9.3 The College HE Hub provides directed support to students on higher education courses in academic and study skills, both in the classroom and in one-to-one sessions.
+The College's 'HE Hub' (hehub@howcollege.ac.uk) or the link below can help with advice and guidance on how to apply for this funding. - Help if you're a student with a learning difficulty, health problem or disability: Disabled Students' Allowance GOV.UK (www.gov.uk) - 9.3 The College HE Hub provides directed support to students on higher education courses in academic and study skills, both in the classroom and in one-to-one sessions.
 More general support is provided for students whose conditions or life circumstances cause them to need additional support, but who do not qualify for Disabled Student Allowance.